Ge0/gomq/README.md

 one can publish a paylaod to a key when there is no subscriber at all.
 When a client will subscribe to the key, then the message will be dequeued from the main queue to the dedicated queue of the client.

+# Roadmap

+  * **Enhance integration tests**: The server should be spawned in a neat way before testing its features.
+  * **Handle client timeout/disconnection**: There is currently no client disconnection nor timeout management, thus leaving artifacts in the redis database.